 Learning comes to life through weekly seminars and an internship program that leverage our connections throughout New York City.
 Students will also have access to the world-class laboratories and researchers at the Graduate Center’s Advanced Science Research Center.

 Take advantage of this rare opportunity in the world’s most vibrant city.

 Leading scholars from a variety of disciplines teach our courses.
 Our professors are accomplished, experienced, and accessible to students.
 Master’s students typically take classes alongside top doctoral students.

 As a public institution, we offer an exceptional program at a fraction of the cost of other universities.

 The 32-credit curriculum includes foundational courses in neuroscience, neuroanatomy, and statistics as well as a wide range of electives and a research project.

 NEW YORK CITY

 From leading hospitals to the most innovative companies, New York has it all.
 This graduate program gives you access to the best minds and the most exciting research opportunities in the field.

 Students with a broad range of academic backgrounds are encouraged to apply.
-The deadline to apply for fall 2018 is April 15.

 What will you learn?